TelegramDB/Localization/website/en/introduction.md

-# TelegramDB
+# TgDB Search Plus (TelegramDB)
-**TelegramDB** is a service that allows you to search for channels, groups and their members.
+**TgDB Search Plus** is a service that allows you to search for channels, groups and their members.

 [![Members](/stats/members.svg?hl=en)](/stats)
 [![Chats](/stats/chats.svg?hl=en)](/stats)